 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

-San Ignacio Belize, is a popular destination for eco-tourism near the Guatemala border.
-This small town is one of the best places to stay in Belize, where you can get a real taste of this country and enjoy tons of activities from kayaking to caving and climbing some of the most beautiful Mayan ruins in Belize.
+San Ignacio is a popular destination for eco-tourism near the Belize-Guatemala border.
+This small town is one of the best places to stay in Belize, where you can get a real taste of this country and enjoy tons of activities from kayaking to caving and climbing some of the most beautiful Mayan ruins in Central America.

 When you hear about Belize, it’s mostly because of diving, snorkeling, the Great Blue Hole and the pristine islands dotting the country’s coastline.